Rinbo/clubhouse-v2/worklog.md

 ## Announcements

-- When deleting an announcement the corresponding image does not seem to be deleted from file system.
+- ~~When deleting an announcement the corresponding image does not seem to be deleted from file system.
 Check!
+(UPDATE: Words as intended.
+Uploaded announcement images should remain in the club even after announcement gets deleted)~~

 ## Searching